-You will receive an email confirming your successful completion of the program, and your records will be placed in a national verification system the same day you complete the above steps and you will receive a Deep-Water Lifeguard certification as a titled Professional Lifeguard along with First Aid and CPR/AED for the Professional Rescuer.
+You will receive an email confirming your successful completion of the program.
+Your records will be placed in a national verification system the same day you complete the above steps.
+You will receive a Deep-Water Lifeguard certification as a titled Professional Lifeguard along with First Aid and CPR/AED for the Professional Rescuer.

 Per the new national standards, the certification will be valid for two years from the completion date.
 The verification system allows validated certification to be viewed by employers and health department officials.
-We request that once you receive this official email that you print out a copy of your American Lifeguard Association certification.
-In addition, a waterproof, wallet-size certification card will be mailed to you the next business day.
+We request that you print out a copy of your American Lifeguard Association certification once you receive this official email.
+Also, a waterproof, wallet-size certification card will be mailed to you the next business day.
 The purpose of the ALA training program is to teach candidates the knowledge and skills needed to help prevent and respond to aquatic emergencies.

-The employer is to ensure that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
-In addition, the employer needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.
+The employer ensures that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
+The employer also needs to make sure the candidate meets the physical and all other elements before starting employment.